Tomorrow (August, 23) would have been my Mom's 66th birthday, so this post is dedicated to her.

 I remember her sitting at the kitchen table with me going over tests that I brought home.
 She would go through all the answers that I got wrong with me until I understood.
 I could talk to her for hours about people at school, and teachers etc etc and should would have completely adult conversations with me about it and never look bored with what must have been childish prattle.

 Every year on my birthday she would ask me if I wanted a store bought cake, or her chocolate marshmallow layer cake.
 Every year I wanted the chocolate marshmallow.
 It wasn't until my step-mom and K & my person made me the same cake for my birthday on other years that I found out what torture it is to make that cake.
-Everyone has refused to ever do that for me again, but my Mom would not only do it, but
+Everyone has refused to ever do that for me again, but my Mom would not only do it, but offer to do it year after year.

 My Mom would take me on little mini-holidays with her to a hotel in our city.
 It was just a nice fun little adventure where we could order room service and dress up for dinner.